The Star Chapter: Sanctuary: Composition

 The EP has been described as being more R&B influenced and featuring more mature lyrics than the band's previous works.
 The EP's blend of pop and R&B was compared by some critics to Justified by Justin Timberlake.
 The opening track, "Heaven", is described as the EP's most pop sounding song, with a catchy disco beat.
 The EP's lead single, "Over the Moon", is an early-2000s R&B-influenced song with "dreamy" guitar riffs.
 "Danger" is another R&B-influenced track, compared to the band's previous work on Minisode 2: Thursday's Child.
 "Resist (Not Gonna Run Away)" is a track with acoustic guitar and 2000s-R&B beat throughout, compared by some to Nina Sky's 2004 hit "Move Ya Body".
 "Forty One Winks" is an upbeat R&B track produced by Dem Jointz, and the final track, "Higher than Heaven", is a bouncy, upbeat pop song.

 Commercial performance

-With The Star Chapter: Sanctuary, Tomorrow X Together achieved "million-seller" status in the first week for the fifth consecutive time, with Big Hit reporting 1,217,880 copies sold on the first day.
+With The Star Chapter: Sanctuary, Tomorrow X Together achieved "million-seller" status in the first week for the fifth consecutive time, with BigHit reporting 1,217,880 copies sold on the first day.
 In Japan, the EP sold 270,000 copies in its first two days, surpassing the 174,000 weekly total of the band's previous EP, Minisode 3: Tomorrow.